 Does it matter to clients if your spa or massage practice is committed to protecting the environment?
 There’s a good chance that it does for many of them.
-A survey conducted by Nielsen last year at this time found that 55 percent of global online consumers across 60 countries are willing to pay more for products and services provided by companies that are committed to positive social and environmental impact.
+A survey conducted by Nielsen last year found that 55 percent of global online consumers across 60 countries are willing to pay more for products and services provided by companies committed to positive social and environmental impact.

 Considering the role you play in healing the body – and the mind – through your treatments, it makes sense to extend your “healing practices” to the planet.
 There are many ways your spa or massage practice can go green to both lighten your ecological footprint and attract like-minded clients while you do.
 Some of the following practices may already be part of your business operation.
 If not, it’s never too late to go green.